 2. Ferris State University in Big Rapids, MI

-The university offers several options for students interested in pursuing a career in surveying, including certificate, Associate of Applied Science and ABET-accredited Bachelor of Science in Surveying Engineering programs.
+The university offers several options for students interested in pursuing a career in surveying, including certificate and an associate's degree, as well as ABET-accredited Bachelor of Science in Surveying Engineering programs.
 Students take courses in advanced surveying, remote sensing, adjustment computations and geodesy.

 Top Surveying Schools